codio/site/source/docs/boxes/clone.html.md

 ![Clone Settings][/img/docs/clone-settings.png]

-Be aware that allowing your Box to be cloned may mean that sensitive data is made available to others.
-This is because all data within your Box will be cloned if you enable this option.
+Be aware that allowing your Box to be cloned during forking may mean that sensitive data is made available to others.

+If you enable this option:

+- All data within your Box will be cloned on every fork.
+- The '.ssh' directory will NOT be cloned and will remain private.

 If you have data that you do not wish to be cloned, create a `.forkignore` file in your project workspace, with the paths of files and directories that you wish to exclude from cloning.